mikegrudic/meshoid/docs/source/Walkthrough.rst

 Walkthrough
 ===========

-First let’s import pylab, Meshoid, and the load_from_snapshot script for loading GIZMO outputs.
+First let’s import pylab, Meshoid, and the load_from_snapshot function for loading GIZMO outputs.

 .. code:: ipython3

     from matplotlib import pyplot as plt
     import numpy as np
-    from meshoid import Meshoid
-    from load_from_snapshot import load_from_snapshot
+    from meshoid import Meshoid, load_from_snapshot
     %matplotlib inline

 Now let’s load some of the gas data fields from a snapshot in the public